 Any time volunteers can come to work with Community Forum

 4-5 hours of help per day

 5 days per week – 2 days off

 Note about the volunteer work and other expectations

-Although we understand you are taking on a way of life that you are not probably used, we still expect you to be sensitive and mindful towards the people you are working.
-The volunteer expected to have a Visa before entering Malawi to avoid misunderstanding between government departments such as Migration and security department.
+Although we understand you are taking on a way of life that you are not probably used to, we still expect you to be sensitive and mindful towards the people with you are working with.
+The volunteer expected to have a Visa before entering Malawi to avoid misunderstandings between government departments such as the Migration and security departments.